Arcky97/Pokemon-Kyrac/README.md

 - Edited the map transition between Route 3 and Sea Shore.

 - Added a connection with Route 5 in Tila Town.

+### Beta Release November 11 2022

+- Edited Route 4 (it looks a lot different now).

+- Edited the map transition between Route Intersection and Route 4.

+- Edited the map transition between Route 4 and Franta Town

+- Added 2 more trainers in the cabins on the B1F of the yacht.

+- Edited a line Prof. Oak says after defeating your rivals for the first time.

 ## Credits: